msanru2019/MetroWPF/README.md

 ##5)KNOWN ISSUES
 ---------------

-Game Database have been seen to crash the application the first time you launch Sparta-35.
+Northwind Database have been seen to crash the application the first time you launch Sparta-35.
 If you experience crashes while playing, try to delete the database and re-create the same database again.

 _________________________________________________________________________________________________________________________